 Version identification has three levels requiring the approval authority identified below according to level.
-Version identification is simple integer sequencing at each level.
+Version identification is a simple integer sequencing at each level.

-То p-level: A formal release of this CP which has a significant policy change requiring a change of the policy's OID; Se cond-level: A formal release of this CP which has a no significant policy change and therefore does NOT require a change of the policy's OID;
+Top-level: A formal release of this CP which has a significant policy change requiring a change of the policy's a change of the policy's OID;